 The NHS has a great resource for making healthier takeaway choices.

-Alcohol is often overlooked in regards to it's calorie content.
+Alcohol is often overlooked in regard to its calorie content.
 What might be surprising is that a single pint of lager contains 180 calories - the same amount as a slice of pizza or more than 11 teaspoons of sugar.
-A 5 fl oz glass of wine contains 123 calories, or the equivalent to about 7 or 8 teaspoons of sugar.
+A 5 fl oz glass of wine contains 123 calories or the equivalent of about 7 or 8 teaspoons of sugar.

-To add insult to injury, the calorie content of alcoholic drinks come almost exclusively from the alcohol itself; beer and wine have very little nutritional value.
+To add insult to injury, the calorie content of alcoholic drinks comes almost exclusively from the alcohol itself; beer and wine have very little nutritional value.